xiangsx/gpt4free-ts/README.md

 EMAIL_TYPE=temp-email44
 DEBUG=0
 POOL_SIZE=1
+PHIND_POOL_SIZE=3
 ```

 - `http_proxy`: config your proxy if you can not access target website directly
+- `forefront` use env:
   - `rapid_api_key`: you should config this if you use forefront api, this apikey is used for receive register email, get api key here
   - `EMAIL_TYPE`: temp email type includes `temp-email` `temp-email44` `tempmail-lol`
       - [temp-email](https://rapidapi.com/Privatix/api/temp-mail): soft limit 100req/days, if over use money, need bind credit card!
 Very Stable!
       - [temp-email44](https://rapidapi.com/calvinloveland335703-0p6BxLYIH8f/api/temp-mail44): hard limit 100req/days!
 Stable!
       - [tempmail-lol](): nothing need, limit 25request/5min.
 Not Stable.
   - `DEBUG`: Valid when use `forefront` You can set =1 when you run local. show reverse process
   - `POOL_SIZE`: `forefront` concurrency size.
 Keep set=1 until you run it successfully!!!
 You can engage in {POOL_SIZE} conversations concurrently.
+More pool size, More conversation can be done simultaneously, But use more RAM
+- `phind` use env:
+  - `PHIND_POOL_SIZE`: `phind` concurrency size.You can engage in {POOL_SIZE} conversations concurrently.
 More pool size, More conversation can be done simultaneously, But use more RAM

 ### Run local 🖥️